alephcloud/hs-configuration-tools/README.md

 TODO
 ====

-This package is in an early stage of development.
-I plan to add more features.
+This package is in an early stage of development and more features are planned.

-Most of these features are already implemented elsewhere but not yet integrated into this package.

 *   Teach optparse-applicative to not print usage-message for info options.